SeonghaEom/X-MoRe/README.md

 We suggest downloading all datasets to a root directory (`${data_root}`), and renaming the directory of each dataset as suggested in `${ID_to_DIRNAME}` in `./data/datautils.py`.
 This would allow you to evaluate multiple datasets within the same run.
 If this is not feasible, you could evaluate different datasets separately, and change the `${data_root}` accordingly in the bash script.

-For out-of-distribution generalization, we consider 5 datasets:
+For domain generalization, we consider 5 datasets:

 * [ImageNet](https://image-net.org/index.php)
 * [ImageNet-A](https://github.com/hendrycks/natural-adv-examples)